 The College of Music has a rich tradition in music and is attended by talented musicians from all over the world.
 We're one of the nation's most comprehensive music colleges and offer opportunities to:

 Our faculty members are dedicated teachers and nationally and internationally known performers.
-They’ve performed with the Chicago Symphony Orchestra, Philadelphia Orchestra, Minnesota Opera Orchestra, Dallas Opera Orchestra and many others.
+They've performed with the Chicago Symphony Orchestra, Kansas City Symphony, Minnesota Opera Orchestra, Dallas Opera Orchestra and many others.
 In addition to performing, many have arranged and published works.

 We provide many performance opportunities ranging from traditional to specialized groups.
 Our ensembles include:

 Being near Dallas and Fort Worth gives students additional performance opportunities including those with the Dallas Bach Society, Texas Camerata, Fort Worth Symphony Orchestra, Dallas Symphony Orchestra, Dallas Opera Orchestra and symphony orchestras in Irving, Plano and Richardson.